willymcallister/willymcallister.github.io/_articles/forced-response.md

 $v_n = K_n\,e^{st}$

-The theory says we are allowed to find any particular response.
+The theorem says we are allowed to find any particular response.
 We actually search for a very specific particular response, the one that represents the long term steady-state response of the circuit.
 This particular particular response is pretty easy to find because it looks a lot like the forcing input.
 We give it the name *forced response*.
 The forced response to a step input is the step voltage,

 $v_f = \text V_\text S$

-The theory says we add $v_n + v_f$ to get the total response in general form,
+The theorem says we add $v_n + v_f$ to get the total response in general form,

 $v_{tot} = K_n\,e^{-t/\text{RC}} + \text V_\text S$